Sam Kratz: Casting

-After studying drama for four years and acting in the various theatre productions, Grieve won the part of Sam in 1994.
-He relocated from Sydney to Melbourne for filming.
-Neighbours was Grieve's first major television role.
-He later stated that he had no regrets about taking on a continuing role on the soap, saying "I'm thrilled with the way things have gone.
+After appearing in various theatre productions and small guest roles in E Street and Newlyweds, Grieve was offered the chance to audition for Neighbours.
+He was unsure about attending after learning that the casting directors were looking for "a mega-hunk" and he did not think that he fit the description.
+However, he borrowed a leather jacket from a friend to make himself look a bit like the character of Sam and he was told that he had the role a week later.
+He admitted that "No-one was more surprised than me."
+He also revealed that he used to watch the serial and had hoped that he would be able to join it or something similar.
+Grieve relocated from Sydney to Melbourne for filming, and Neighbours marked his first major television role.
+His character was created to fill the void left by the departure of "pin-up boy" Brad Willis (played by Scott Michaelson).
+Grieve later stated that he had no regrets about taking on a continuing role on the soap, saying "I'm thrilled with the way things have gone.
 I was very nervous when I first started because it was a long-running job but it's turned out well."
-Grieve made his first appearance as Sam during the episode broadcast 13 June 1994.
+Grieve made his first appearance as Sam during the episode broadcast on 13 June 1994.